Why do Agency Partners Matter More in AI World?

 AI has made school information unlimited.
 Here are 3 reasons the best education agents are more valuable than ever for schools serious about enrolment.

-Why AI Has Formed an Opinion About Your School
+Why does AI already Formed an Opinion About Your School?

 Before a student books a campus tour, AI has already described your school.
 Here is what high schools and universities need to do about it.

-How to Get Your School Found in AI Search?
+How to Get Your School Found in AI Search on ChatGPT?

 46% of students now use AI to research school options.
 Here is how to make your institution visible in ChatGPT, Perplexity, and Google AI Overviews.